wowashuwow/wowashuwow.github.io/_posts/2026-1-8-Best-of-Chennai.md

 2. [Surf Turf, Kovalam Beach](https://maps.app.goo.gl/s5R3hZoFQVQaLvio6) - Surf school at Kovalam Beach well outside the city.
 Surfing lessons are ~₹2500 per session.
 I did one lesson here and it was a lot of fun.
 The rooftop bar is such a vibe at night with good deep house playing in the background.
 Also has rooms to stay.

 3. [Writer's Cafe, Tharamani](https://maps.app.goo.gl/QXNrYkJwMVAnd2qu9) - Their Chicken Stroganoff is delicious *and* high in protein.
 Good place for dates and conversations over food among books.
 IIT kids' go-to place for dates.
 Spacious, literary ambience.
-They're at [other location 📍s in Chennai](https://maps.app.goo.gl/kuVyDfRX5TSxJdgaA) too, but I doubt any of the others are as big as this one.
+They're at [other locations in Chennai](https://maps.app.goo.gl/kuVyDfRX5TSxJdgaA) too, but I doubt any of the others are as big as this one.

 4. [National Art Gallery, Egmore](https://maps.app.goo.gl/BMKnwYb6QQnbRxhNA) - It's a museum.
 Good place to visit if you want to kill time / go on a date.
 Has some cool fossil exhibits.
 There's a [Writer's Cafe within walking distance](https://maps.app.goo.gl/VqMXhTNNZt3FmtNV7).